h-milz/wireless-gk/README.md

  * same, but running UDP instead of websockets
  * running ESP-NOW which was designed for high throughput and low latency.

 The net WiFi data rate is 8 channels x 32 bytes per channel x 44100 samples per second (I2S TDM data format) = 11.2896 Mbps, which is well within the theoretical net data rate for [WIFI_PHY_RATE_MCS9_SGI](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c5/api-reference/network/esp_wifi.html#_CPPv415wifi_phy_rate_t)-- the [ESP-IDF says](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-guides/wifi.html#how-to-configure-parameters) ~40 Mbit/s for UDP.
-Spare cpu cycles permitting, one could compress the data format to effectively have 24 bit slots instead of 32, reducing the net data rate by 25 percent. (measurements on the C6 showed that this takes about 0.3µs per sample.)
+Spare cpu cycles permitting, one could pack the data format to effectively have 24 bit slots instead of 32, reducing the net data rate by 25 percent. (measurements on the C6 showed that this takes about 0.3µs per sample.)

 ESP-NOW turned out to not be usable - firstly it supports only a default net datarate of 1 Mbps, and secondly there is no authentication at all.
 The protocol does provide encryption but the receiver will happily accept all packets sent to him.
 The only thing you can do is embed a HMAC authentication in your own protocol, but this will still open the door for denial-of-service.
 Which, in a stage scenario, is not something you want to deal with.
 (This is a major architectural failure if you ask me.)
 Thirdly, the maximum payload per frame is 250 bytes, which doesn't help to reduce the interrupt rate.

 Websockets have a higher protocol overhead compared to UDP, so it's UDP, and that's what most if not all audio streaming protocols use.

 To keep latency caused by the protocol overhead low, one can collect a number of 8-slot samples and send batches of samples across, at the expense of a short delay which, for 10 sample batches, is about 0.2 ms. Presumably, when doing this, the latency caused by this delay will go up, but the latency caused by protocol overhead will go down _per frame_.
-The sweet spot seems to be at packing 48 samples before sending, which keeps the interrupt rate low enough to not lose any packets in my tests, and the latency using a ESP32-C6 pair was 1088µs (sic!) sending 918 packets/s or 1360µs for 60 samples at 735 packets/s.
-It will be interesting to see how the C5 performs given that is has a 50 percent higher clock rate to begin with.
+The sweet spot seems to be at packing 48 samples before sending, which keeps the interrupt rate low enough to not lose any packets in my tests, and the **measured latency using a ESP32-C6 pair** was 1.088 ms (sic!) sending 918 packets/s or 1.360 ms for 60 samples at 735 packets/s.
+It will be interesting to see how the C5 performs given that is has a 50 percent higher clock rate, but the base latency will be (60 samples) / (44100 samples / s) = 1.36 ms.

 At the end of the day you need to choose between the devil and the deep blue sea I suppose.
 I'm all open for plausible proposals for a better (and technically feasible) technical design.